vicistar-star/zk-Remit/README.md

 ## The Problem

 Cross-border payments on Stellar are fast, cheap, and globally accessible.
-But real-world corridors — remittances, B2B settlement, stablecoin rails, institutional transfers — are blocked by compliance:
+But real-world corridors such as remittances, B2B settlement, stablecoin rails, institutional transfers are blocked by compliance:

 - Senders must prove they are not on sanctions lists
 - AML regulations require proof that payment amounts are under reporting thresholds